EV Charging Threats, Cybersecurity & The EV Charging System

 Electric Charging Complexities, Risks & EV Charging Threats

 Home charging with Level 1 and Level 2 EV charging systems is relatively straightforward.
-Most risks associated with home charging focus on the necessity of purchasing a solution that has received safety approval from Intertek (ETL mark) or Underwriter’s Laboratory (UL mark).
+Most risks associated with home charging focus on the necessity of purchasing a solution that has received safety approval from a nationally recognized testing laboratory such as Intertek (ETL mark) or Underwriter’s Laboratory (UL mark).
 The electricity for the EV is added to the monthly invoice from the local electric company and apps are available to schedule for overnight charging during low-cost hours.

 Commercial public charging with Level 2 and 3 EV charging systems is much more complex as commercial systems are supported by a variety of billing, charging and transactional processes.
 The higher cost of fast charging EV systems provided by Level 2 and Level 3 chargers can be offset by enabling property owners, businesses and municipalities to offer public usage with a variety of pricing and access schemes: